Hoyasumii/avengers-endgame/README.md

 CLINT BARTON: How's it going?
 Jesus...Maybe he's making this shit up.

-NATASHA ROMANOFF: No. I don't think s
+NATASHA ROMANOFF: No. I don't think so